NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/tutorials/DLRM_Benchmark/README.md

 | 55296 | AUC > 0.8025 | every 3793 steps | yes   | yes   | yes   | no    | 12.11  | 3.18  | 15.29  | 10.65  | 5.36M |

 ### Performance with custom interact op

-You can use a custom interact op provided by [here](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/Recommendation/DLRM/tensorflow-dot-based-interact).
-After installing the custom interact op, you can run benchmark with `--custom_interact` to test it.

 * 8 x A100 (82GB embedding table) with custom interact op: